smorad/um_cisc_7026/lecture_12_transformers.typ

 - 95% of outputs $in [-2, 2]$ #pause
 - 99.7% of outputs $in [-3, 3]$ #pause

-This helps prevent vanishing and exploding gradients ==
+This helps prevent vanishing and exploding gradients #pause
+- Enables deeper networks
+==

 Now, let's combine residual connections and layer norm and try our very deep network again